icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [i18n-ally](https://github.com/lokalise/i18n-ally) - All in one i18n extension for VS Code.
 * [ngx-translate-router](https://github.com/gilsdav/ngx-translate-router) - Translate routes using `ngx-translate`.

+#### Monorepos

+* [Nx](https://github.com/nrwl/nx) - Nx is a build system with built-in tooling and advanced CI capabilities.
+It helps you maintain and scale monorepos, both locally and on CI.
+* [Turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
+* [Moon](https://moonrepo.dev/docs/guides/examples/angular) - A build system and monorepo management tool for the web ecosystem, written in Rust.

 #### Security

 * [Angular Security](https://angular.dev/best-practices/security) - Best Practices